aaaton/golem/README.md

 # GoLem

 This project is a dictionary based lemmatizer written in go.

-Requires [git lfs](https://git-lfs.github.com) for large dictionary files.
+Since v4 all dictionaries need to be gotten individually.

 ### What?